NicodemusGurion/nicodemusgurion.github.io/_posts/The First and the Last in Islam.md

 Which also is the same Jesus that met John.

-So the Quran shows that Jesus Christ is God/Allah almighty.
+So the Quran shows that Jesus Christ is Allah almighty.
 The First and the Last.